 The Americans were also listening.
 U.S. radio centers were set up in Bosnia to monitor Yugoslav communications, and Bulgaria operated its own radio-listening center, passing on intelligence to the United States.

 Centers were established in neighboring countries from which the United States managed the campaign to bring down the Yugoslav government.
-Opposition leaders were frequent visitors, and often given suitcases full of money to take home with them.
+Opposition leaders were frequent visitors, and were often given suitcases full of money to take home with them.
 The main center was in Budapest, where more than thirty intelligence and propaganda agents were stationed.

 The United States was not only supplying cash, equipment and training.
 Western intelligence agents infiltrated Serbia using diplomatic passports.
 One Yugoslav with British intelligence contacts described these men as “technicians in seizing power,” and said they “lobbied with the establishment, they helped set up the network.”